Keywords

 Regarding clinical outcomes, severe dehydration was significantly more common among cases compared with controls (p=0.01).
 Convulsions were strongly associated with Sagwa exposure, occurring only in cases (p<0.001).
 Mortality was also significantly higher among cases than controls (p=0.05).
 In contrast, no significant differences were noted between the two groups regarding renal failure (p=0.1), dialysis (p=0.3), or coma (p=0.6) ( Table 3).
 These contrasts in outcomes are summarized visually in Figure 2, which highlights higher rates of severe dehydration, convulsions, and mortality among cases.

-When clinical outcomes were analyzed according to routes of Sagwa administration, convulsions and renal failure were significantly associated with combined oral and scalp administration (p<0.001 for both).
-However, dehydration severity did not differ significantly by administration route (p=0.1) ( Table 4).
+Clinical outcomes were further analyzed according to routes of Sagwa administration (oral, scalp, or combined).
+Convulsions and renal failure were significantly associated with combined oral and scalp administration (p<0.001 for both).
+However, dehydration severity did not differ significantly by administration route (p=0.1) (Table 4).

-This study shows that using Sagwa is really a significant public health problem in Fallujah like other areas in Iraq.
-The study shows no significant differences in the age between cases ((Sagwa-exposed infants) and controls though in the both groups age of less than one month was more common in contrast to another Iraqi study where age of more than six months was more common.6 Although in both groups male was more common but was not significantly different in line with other studies.5,6,13 Consumption of Sagwa was more frequent among children whose mothers had a lower educational attainment, consistent with findings in Iraq.14,15 Mothers with poor education have no proper ideas about how to treat diarrhea and are more susceptible to being persuaded by others to administer Sagwa, unaware of its dangers to their children.
-The grandmothers were to blame in most cases without any significant effect of their educational level since they tend to believe in herbal medicine and consider it more effective than medications prescribed by doctors and this reinforces the role of cultural and intergenerational influence in perpetuating this practice.
+This study demonstrates a significant association between Sagwa use and increased morbidity among infants with acute diarrhea.
+Exposed infants had higher rates of severe dehydration, convulsions, and mortality compared with non-exposed controls.
+These adverse outcomes may be explained by potential toxic components of Sagwa, delayed initiation of appropriate medical treatment, and variability in preparation and dosing.
+It shows that using Sagwa is really a significant public health problem in Fallujah like other areas in Iraq.
+The study shows no significant differences in the age between cases ((Sagwa-exposed infants) and controls, which is expected as age was a matched variable in the study design, though in the both groups age of less than one month was more common in contrast to another Iraqi study where age of more than six months was more common.6 Although in both groups male was more common but was not significantly different in line with other studies.5,6,13 Consumption of Sagwa was more frequent among children whose mothers had a lower educational attainment, consistent with findings in Iraq.14,15 Mothers with poor education may have limited awareness regarding appropriate management of diarrhea and may be more susceptible to traditional beliefs.
+Additionally, the primary caregiver being the grandmother was strongly associated with Sagwa use, reflecting the role of cultural and intergenerational practices in perpetuating this harmful intervention.
 This relationship is clearly demonstrated in Figure 1, which shows the case–control distribution of Sagwa-exposed and non-exposed infants.

 Dehydration was found to be significantly different between cases and controls with predominance of moderate dehydration in cases similar to other studies.6,16

 Clinically, Sagwa exposure is significantly associated with convulsions, severe dehydration, and higher mortality.
-These outcomes agree with documented evidence of Sagwa’s toxicity caused by heavy metal content such as lead, cadmium, and mercury.10
+These outcomes agree with documented evidence of Sagwa’s toxicity which may be related to toxic substances such as heavy metals (lead, cadmium, and mercury) and contaminated organic materials, contributing to neurotoxicity and systemic complications10

 Several studies found severe neurological consequences of Sagwa use.
 Similarly, an Iraqi prospective case–control study from Diyala reported central nervous system (CNS) complications in 43% of Sagwa-exposed children including altered consciousness, seizures and coma as compared to controls.
 Mortality in the Sagwa group reached 9%.6 Likewise, another Iraqi study from Baghdad did pharmacovigilance analysis of 43 individual case safety reports and concluded about half of cases had life-threatening complications with neurological signs being prominent upon presentation.
 Toxicology revealed hazardous substances like lead, arsenic, mercury, and animal-derived material that all are likely to induce acute neurotoxicity.5 Our findings are illustrated in Figure 2, which highlights that convulsions, severe dehydration, and mortality were markedly more frequent among cases compared with controls.